nushell/nushell.github.io/book/configuration.md

 Nushell uses a configuration system that loads and runs two Nushell script files at launch time:

  - `env.nu` is used to define environment variables.
-These typically get used in the second config file, which is...
+These typically get used in the second config file, config.nu.
  - `config.nu` is used to add definitions, aliases, and more to the global namespace.
 It can use the environment variables defined in `env.nu`, which is why there's two separate files.

 You can check where Nushell is reading these config files from by calling `$nu.env-path` and `$nu.config-path`.